 Male and female Cactus Wrens build large football-shaped nests with tunnel-shaped entrances.
 The pair amasses coarse grass and plant fibers to create a nest about 7 inches in diameter and 12 inches long, which weighs in at 6 ounces.
 The entrance is around 3.5 inches in diameter—large enough for the parents to squeeze in but small enough to keep most potential predators out.
 They line the inside of the nest with feathers.
 The pair builds the nest in 1–6 days, but most of the construction takes place within the first 3 hours of each morning.

 Cactus Wrens are inquisitive wrens that make their presence well known, singing atop tall shrubs and hopping around on the ground in the open.
 Cactus Wrens are active all hours of the day and spend most of their time foraging in open areas, but they move into shady areas to forage when temperatures increase.
 Unlike most birds, they use their nests year-round, not just for breeding.
 After sunset they head back to their nests for the night.
 They are not particularly strong fliers and generally make jerky flights alternating between rapid wingbeats and short glides.
 Adults pair up for the breeding by first uttering a growling sound with their wings and tail spread before they gently peck each other.
 In extreme droughts some pairs may forgo breeding, but in normal conditions, Cactus Wrens breed every year and sometimes raise 3 broods in a season.
 They defend their territories year-round.
 When another bird enters their territory, they spread their tails, fluff up their feathers, scold, and even give chase.
 If they discover a predator such as a snake near their nest they will scold and mob the predator.
 Snakes, domestic cats, hawks, and Greater Roadrunners prey on adults, eggs, and nestlings.
 Back to top

 Cactus Wren populations declined by about 1.6% per year between 1966 and 2015, resulting in a cumulative decline of 55% over that period, according to the North American Breeding Bird Survey.
 Partners in Flight estimates the global breeding population at 7 million, with 43% in the U.S. and 57% in Mexico.
 The species rates a 12 out of 20 on the Continental Concern Score, and is a U.S.-Canada Stewardship species.
 Cactus Wren is not on the 2016 State of North America's Birds' Watch List.
 Urban and agricultural expansion threaten Cactus Wren habitat especially when cacti and desert shrubs are lost altogether.
 Back to top

-- Hamilton, R.A., G.A.
-Proudfoot, D.A.
-Sherry, L. Johnson.
+Hamilton, Robert A., Glenn A. Proudfoot, Dawn A. Sherry and Steven L. Johnson.
 2011.
-Cactus Wren (Campylorhynchus brunneicapillus), The Birds of North America (P. G. Rodewald, Ed.).
-Ithaca: Cornell Lab of Ornithology.
+Cactus Wren (Campylorhynchus brunneicapillus), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

-America's Birds 2016.
+North American Bird Conservation Initiative.
+2016.
+The State of North America's Birds 2016.
 Environment and Climate Change Canada: Ottawa, Ontario.